Samuel Sherer Elder: Early years

 Born in Harrisburg, Pennsylvania, Elder enlisted in the United States Army in June 1853 and was assigned to Battery C, 2nd U.S. Artillery.
 During his five-year enlistment, he was promoted from the rank of private through first sergeant.
-His enlistment ended in 1858 and he returned to civilian life.
+His enlistment ended in 1858, and he returned to civilian life.

 As a civilian, Elder trained as a lawyer.

 Career

 Upon the outbreak of the American Civil War, Elder received a commission as second lieutenant on March 23, 1861, assigned to the 1st U.S. Artillery.
 Promoted to first lieutenant in the 4th U.S. Artillery, May 14, 1861, Elder commanded Battery E, 4th U.S. Artillery and served in the Eastern Theater with the Army of the Potomac.
 He was cited for gallantry and awarded a promotion to brevet captain for actions at Antietam, September 17, 1862.

 By 1863, Elder's battery was assigned to the U.S. Horse Artillery Brigade, where it served for most of the remainder of the war.
 He earned a permanent promotion to captain on August 1, 1863.
-Detached briefly in February 1864, Elder was cited for gallantry at the Battle of Olustee in Florida, and was awarded the brevet promotion to major.
+Detached briefly in February 1864, Elder was cited for gallantry at the Battle of Olustee in Florida and was awarded the brevet promotion to major.
 Returning to the Horse Artillery, he was again cited for actions at Drewry’s Bluff, May 5, 1864, and was brevetted lieutenant colonel.
-He remained with the Army after the war, and was promoted to major in the 2nd U.S. Artillery, June 30, 1882.
+He remained with the Army after the war and was promoted to major in the 2nd U.S. Artillery, June 30, 1882.

 Death

-Elder died on April 6, 1885, while posted to Fortress Monroe, Virginia, where he had been an instructor of law at the Fortress Monroe Artillery School.
+Elder died on April 6, 1885, while stationed at Fort Monroe, Virginia, where he had been an instructor of law at the Artillery School of Practice.
 His listed age at time of death was 58 years old.
 He was buried in his hometown of Harrisburg, Pennsylvania.